Rabbinic period: Other diaspora communities

 By the late 3rd century, Jewish communities had re-established themselves in Egypt following their near-elimination during the Diaspora Revolt in the early 2nd century.
 This period witnessed a significant increase in Jewish immigration from Palestine, as supported by the growing number of Jewish texts and documents written in Hebrew and Aramaic during the 4th and 5th centuries.
 Additional evidence of a demographic shift in the fourth and fifth centuries can be found in the re-establishment of a Jewish population in Cyrenaica.
 This community appears to have been settled by immigrants from both Palestine and the growing Jewish communities in Egypt.

+The western Diaspora communities of Italy, Sicily, Sardinia, Spain, North Africa, and Greece underwent a process of religious and cultural transformation between the 2nd and 7th centuries CE.
+Following the destruction of the Jerusalem Temple, epigraphic evidence reveals a Diaspora-wide surge in explicit Jewish self-identification and the gradual diffusion of rabbinic halakhah from the centers in Palaestina and Babylonia.
+This "Hebraisation", as titled by archaeologist Anna Collar, was expressed through the increased use of Jewish symbols such as the menorah, shofar, lulav, and etrog, as well as the adoption of biblically derived Hebrew names to replace or supplement common Greek and Latin ones, among Jewish communities in the West.
+Furthermore, the period saw a rise in the use of passages in Hebrew and honorific titles referencing Torah observance.
+While this process was neither uniform nor instantaneous, by the 5th and 6th centuries, it had reached communities as distant as the Iberian Peninsula and the Black Sea.
+The abolition of the Patriarchate in Galilee eventually reoriented western communities toward Babylonian authority.
+Inscriptions from Venosa, Italy, which mention emissaries sent from the East, suggest that active institutional links were maintained during this transition.
+By the close of the period, the Hellenized Judaism characteristic of the western diaspora during the Roman era had largely been replaced by the rabbinic, Hebrew-oriented Judaism of the medieval period.

 Rabbinic literature

 In addition to the synagogue, the study hall (bet medrash) played an essential role in the development of Judaism.
 The sages composed liturgy (piyyutim), targum, and most importantly codified the Halakha and Aggadah.

 Halakha is the corpus of Jewish laws, and every matter is carefully considered.
 The Talmud contains not just the final ruling which is codified as binding law, but also the discussions that lead to that conclusion.
 The major Halachic works are Mishnah and Tosefta (1st–2nd centuries), Babylonian Talmud and Jerusalem Talmud (3rd to 6th centuries), as well as Halakhic midrashim.
 These inspired later discussions and codifications of Jewish law such as Maimonides in his Mishneh Torah and Rabbi Yosef Karo in his Shulchan Aruch.

 Aggadah contains interpretations of Biblical stories.
 It is dispersed tangentially throughout the Talmud, and it also appears in Midrashim such as Genesis Rabbah.